lud/nvir/guides/file-loading/loading-files.md

 # Loading dotenv files

-This page describes how to work with one or multiple dotenv files, how to load them.

-We will also describe advanced configuration for the loader.

-Note that every configuration is optional.
-You can just start with a single `".env"` source and focus on your actual code.
+This page describes different scenarios for using the `dotenv!/1` function.

-The dotenv files should always be loaded from your `config/runtime.exs` file.
+Dotenv files should always be loaded from your `config/runtime.exs` file.
 You may have to create it yourself if it does not exist.

+## Loading a single file

+This is the classic dotenv experience.

 ```elixir
 # config/runtime.exs